computational-expression/project/CODE_REVIEW_PREP.md

 - **If you trace perfectly** → You will move to edge case and modification questions
 - **If you struggle with tracing** → We will focus more on execution before moving forward
-- **If you understand everything easily** → Questions may go deeper or cover more concepts
 - **If you get stuck** → We will ask clarifying questions to help you think through it

 This means **you cannot memorize answers** - you need genuine understanding to do well.

----

-## Red Flags During Code Review

-These show lack of understanding (and will not pass):
-- 🚩 Cannot trace through your own code
-- 🚩 Do not know what variables contain at key steps
-- 🚩 Cannot explain an error your code throws
-- 🚩 Do not understand why you made a design choice
-- 🚩 Cannot attempt a code modification
-- 🚩 Completely stumped by edge case questions

-## Green Flags During Code Review

-These show strong understanding:
-- ✅ Trace through code smoothly and accurately
-- ✅ Explain variable state at each step
-- ✅ Handle edge cases confidently
-- ✅ Can modify code and predict the result
-- ✅ Explain design choices clearly
-- ✅ Recover gracefully from mistakes

 ---